PalMuc/Aphrocallistes_vastus_genome/ortholog_clusters/README.md

 | HEX14_WLEU | 65.40% | 36.40% | 29.00% | 14.00% | 20.60% |

 ### all-v-all BLAST and clustering ###
-Using [diamond](https://github.com/bbuchfink/diamond) instead of blastp, and using the script `makehomologs.py`, this requires `mcl` and some additional python libraries.
+Using [diamond](https://github.com/bbuchfink/diamond) by [Buchfink et al 2017](https://www.nature.com/articles/nmeth.3176) instead of NCBI blastp, and using the script `makehomologs.py`, this requires `mcl` and some additional python libraries: [BioPython](https://biopython.org/) and [networkx](https://networkx.org/).
 Options refer to:

 * `-s 1` cluster must have at least 1 taxon
 * `-z 2` cluster must have 2 or more